A Culture Strategy for Scotland

 - launched three new innovative programmes: the Creative Communities, which aims to support and empower communities to develop cultural activities; Arts Alive, creative residencies pilot in schools, education and early years settings focussing on areas of multiple deprivation across Scotland; and in February 2021, we also launched the Culture Collective, a £6m programme which supports creative practitioners, organisations and communities to work together across Scotland to help shape the future of local cultural life.

 - established a new National Partnership for Culture (NPC) to keep the national culture conversation going and provide a voice for the sector to advise Scottish Ministers on matters affecting culture in Scotland, including considering and advising on ways of promoting the recovery and renewal of the culture sector in light of the COVID-19 pandemic.

 - created a Measuring Change sub-group under the auspices of the NPC, which is developing recommendations for the Scottish Government with regard to monitoring and evaluation of the Culture Strategy.

 The Strategy was published on 28 February 2020 and draws on the themes raised by individuals, artists and creative producers, organisations and communities across Scotland through our national culture conversation which began in 2017 and the public consultation of 2018.

-The engagement report has informed the development of a draft strategy which has now issued for public consultation.
-The draft strategy sets out a vision for culture in Scotland supported by a series of ambitions, aims and actions that will deliver the new National Outcome for culture: we are creative and our vibrant and diverse cultures are expressed and enjoyed widely.
+The engagement report, which summarises the key themes and ideas which emerged from these early discussions, informed the development of a draft strategy which issued for public consultation in June 2018.
+The draft strategy set out a vision for culture in Scotland supported by a series of ambitions, aims and actions that will deliver the new National Outcome for culture: we are creative and our vibrant and diverse cultures are expressed and enjoyed widely.

 You can also share your views on Twitter by mentioning @culturescotgov and using the hashtag #culturescot